TQT Fellows receive the following benefits:

 CivicSpark does NOT allow a Fellow to serve out of state.
 Accepted applicants MUST relocate to their state of service by the start of the service term.

-- Positions are filled on a rolling basis; therefore, some projects may no longer be interviewing for Fellows at the time of your application.
-We strongly encourage anyone who’s interested to apply as soon as possible in order to have more
+Positions are filled on a rolling basis; therefore, some projects may no longer be interviewing for Fellows at the time of your application.
+We strongly encourage interested folks to apply as soon as possible in order to have more project options available.

 Candidates can select their state/regions of interest in the Fellow application.
-During first round interviews, candidates will have the opportunity to let CivicSpark staff know the projects they are most interested in being placed with.
+During the program interview, candidates will have the opportunity to let CivicSpark staff know the projects they are most interested in being placed with.

 All Fellows MUST complete and pass all 3 checks before they can take part in the CivicSpark program, including attending Orientation, logging hours, and receiving their stipend.
 The Fellow’s start date and ability to log hours depends on their background check, as well as other factors.